techreturners/book-manager-with-swagger-java-docker-gcp-lab/activities/activity_1.md

 It stands for **J**ava **AR**chive.

 Then the final line is the powerful one.
-An `ENTRYPOINT` instruction tells Docker what command should be when to start the application.
+An `ENTRYPOINT` instruction tells Docker what command should be executed when starting the container.

 ```dockerfile
 ENTRYPOINT ["java","-jar","/app.jar"]